United States Navy (SEAL)

 Moving away from the protective mountain rocks, he knowingly exposed himself to increased enemy gunfire.
 This deliberate and heroic act deprived him of cover and made him a target for the enemy.
 While continuing to be fired upon, Murphy made contact with the SOF Quick Reaction Force at Bagram Air Base and requested assistance.
 He calmly provided his unit’s location and the size of the enemy force while requesting immediate support for his team.
 At one point, he was shot in the back causing him to drop the transmitter.
 Murphy picked it back up, completed the call and continued firing at the enemy who was closing in.
 Severely wounded, LT.
 Murphy returned to his cover position with his men and continued the battle.

 LT.
 Murphy fought on, allowing one member of his team (Marcus Luttrell) to escape, before he was killed.
 For his selfless actions, LT.
 Michael Murphy was posthumously awarded the Congressional Medal of Honor on October 27, 2007.
-We honor his sacrifice and memory though The Murph Challenge.
+We honor his sacrifice and memory through The Murph Challenge.
 Find out more about Michael Murphy at the Memorial Foundation created in his name.